 Estimate tax revenue the project would create or eliminate.
 Identify cumulative effects to taxes and revenue.
-Alternative A- No Impacts expected

 18. DEMAND FOR GOVERNMENT SERVICES:

 Estimate increases in traffic and changes to traffic patterns.
 What changes would be needed to fire protection, police, schools, etc.?
 Identify cumulative effects of this and other projects on government services